jeremiahd72/MIST-G5-Project-2/README.md

 <img width="621" alt="Screenshot 2025-04-28 at 5 16 09 PM" src="https://github.com/user-attachments/assets/50d978a8-e135-4e8d-9e6a-ced8efb7dcc9" />

 # Question 2 Insights and Analysis:
-1. Musco​gee County is a clear outlier, with 32,457 reported fraud cases — significantly higher than any other county.
+1. Musco​gee County is a clear outlier, with 32,457 reported fraud cases, significantly higher than any other county.
 This suggests either a very large problem locally, greater reporting efficiency, or perhaps demographic or economic factors contributing to more fraud activity.

-2. Fulton County (Atlanta’s county) follows but with a noticeable gap at 22,819 cases.
+2. Fulton County (Atlanta’s county) follows, but with a noticeable gap at 22,819 cases.
 Given Fulton’s large population and urban setting, high fraud numbers are expected, but the fact that Muscogee surpasses it by almost 10,000 cases is striking.

 3. Dougherty and Clayton Counties are also high on the list with 20,277 and 19,472 cases, respectively.
 These counties might be facing significant socioeconomic challenges that can correlate with higher fraud incidence.